pleonova/pleonova.github.io/_posts/2018-08-21-jd-classification.md

 **Frequent terms establish the baseline knowledge expected in both roles, while frequent but unique terms per role highlight key differences.**

-It is no surprise that `sql` and `analysis` show up frequently in both postings.
-What is interesting, however, is that `statistics` shows up in both.
-Context is very important, it is important what words show up surrounding this term.
-Upon further exploration, this term frequently shows up alongside a list of other quantitative degrees for both roles so it less surprising than at first glance.
-Another term that appears in top 20 terms is `python`.
-However, 90% of the data science roles contain the key term, while only 60% of the data analyst JDs contain this keyword, indicating that python is an expected skill for a data scientist.
+It is no surprise that *sql* and *analysis* show up frequently in both postings.
+What is interesting, however, is that *statistics* shows up in both.
+Context is very important; the words that show up surrounding this term provide additional information about the level of expertise required.
+Upon further inspection, it looks like this term frequently shows up alongside a list of other quantitative degrees, for both roles, so it is less surprising than it was at initial glance.
+Another term that appears in top terms for both is *python*.
+The frequency of which this word shows up for Data Scientist roles is, however, significantly higher than the time it appears in data analyst JDs.
+Almost 90% of the data science roles contain the key term, while only 60% of the data analyst JDs contain it, indicating that python is an expected skill for a data scientist.

 Surveying the top terms for just Data Scientist, results in a collection of words that are more technical in nature.

+## Next Steps
+I have merely scratched the surface with this project and am excited to dig deeper to see how I can make the model more robust and insightful.
+For one, I would like to isolate terms based on the location or heading they are under in order to understand their level of importance for a given role.
+Furthermore, I'd like to collect a larger sample size and split out my data into junior and senior roles.

+To learn more about this project and stay updated about the progress, please feel free to checkout [my github repo](https://github.com/pleonova/jd-classifier).